debnatharindam117-ux/AD_Python/README.md

 # AD_Python
-This is my first python Repository
+This is my first python Repository <br>
+Author: Arindam Debnath Diploma in CST (Now in Second Year)